gerhynes/scala-notes/README.md

 decode[LocalDate](""" "11/22/1987" """) // Right(1987-11-22)
 ```

-## sbt and ScalaTest
+## sbt
-### sbt
-While you can use several build tools with Scala (such as Ant, Maven, Gradle), sbt was the first designed specifically for Scala, and is upported by Lightbend.
+While you can use several build tools with Scala (such as Ant, Maven, Gradle), sbt was the first designed specifically for Scala, and is supported by Lightbend.

 sbt uses a standard project directory structure.